devinhalladay/coletownsend/_posts/2014-05-29-purple-valley-coffee-club.md

 I created this microsite as a way of organizing member sign up so I can update the constitution to reflect the current members as well as apply to Williams College Council for the appropriate ammount of funding.

 It also serves as a base for information to increase transparency and drive membership and a place to document the experiences of the group.

-_This site is only accessible on Williams College wifi as it has student names.
-Better safe than sorry._

 ###### Details